1989 Tiananmen Square protests and massacre

-As the protests developed, the authorities responded with both conciliatory and hardline tactics, exposing deep divisions within the party leadership.
+As the protests developed, Chinese authorities responded with both conciliatory and hardline tactics, exposing deep divisions within the party leadership.
 By May, a student-led hunger strike galvanised support around the country for the demonstrators, and the protests spread to some 400 cities.

-On 20 May, the State Council declared martial law, and as many as 300,000 troops were mobilised to Beijing.
-After several weeks of standoffs and violent confrontations between the army and demonstrators left many on both sides severely injured, a meeting held among the CCP's top leadership on 1 June concluded with a decision to clear the square.
-The troops advanced into central parts of Beijing on the city's major thoroughfares in the early morning hours of 4 June and engaged in bloody clashes with demonstrators attempting to block them, in which many people – demonstrators, bystanders, and soldiers – were killed.
-Estimates of the death toll vary from several hundred to several thousand, with thousands more wounded.
+On 20 May, the State Council declared martial law, and as many as 300,000 troops were mobilized to Beijing, but were halted by mass nonviolent resistance from the protestors and Beijing's civilian population.
+After several weeks of standoffs and confrontations between the army and demonstrators, a 1 June meeting among the CCP's leadership decided to clear the square.
+Chinese troops advanced into central parts of Beijing through the city's major highways in the early morning hours of 4 June, and engaged in bloody clashes with demonstrators attempting to block them, in which many people – demonstrators, bystanders, and soldiers – were killed or injured.
+The vast majority of killings were clustered in Beijing's western suburbs along Chang'an Avenue.
+Estimates of the death toll vary from several hundreds to the low thousands, with thousands more wounded.
+On June 5, after military forces cleared the Square, an unidentified individual, later referred to as "Tank Man" briefly stood in front of a column of tanks, temporarily blocking their movement.
+The photograph of the event became widely circulated internationally and is often regarded as one of the most recognizable images of the 20th century.
+It is subject to censorship in China.

-The event had both short and long term consequences.
-Western countries imposed arms embargoes on China, and various Western media outlets labeled the crackdown a "massacre".
+The event had both immediate and longer-term consequences.
+Western countries imposed arm embargoes on China and various Western media outlets labeled the crackdown a massacre.
 In the aftermath of the protests, the Chinese government suppressed other protests around China, carried out mass arrests of protesters which catalysed Operation Yellowbird, strictly controlled coverage of the events in the domestic and foreign affiliated press, and demoted or purged officials it deemed sympathetic to the protests.
 The government also invested heavily into creating more effective police riot control units.
-More broadly, the suppression ended the political reforms which began in 1986 as well as the New Enlightenment movement, and halted the policies of liberalisation of the 1980s, which were only partly resumed after Deng Xiaoping's Southern Tour in 1992.
-Considered a watershed event, reaction to the protests set limits on political expression in China that have lasted up to the present day.
+More broadly, the suppression was followed by a halt to political reforms which began in 1986 as well as the New Enlightenment movement, and a slowdown in liberalising policies of the 1980s, which were later partly resumed after Deng Xiaoping's southern tour in 1992.
+In the longer term, political liberalisation was curtailed, while market-oriented economic reforms continued and were accelerated after 1992 under strong state direction led by Deng Xiaoping.

+Considered a watershed event, reactions to the protests set limits on political expression in China that have lasted up to the present day.
 The events remain one of the most sensitive and most widely censored topics in China.